-Safety is one of Massachusetts Bay Transportation Authority's (MBTA) core values, and as such is critical to our mission to deliver safe and reliable service to our communities and customers.
-MBTA is committed to developing, implementing, maintaining, and continually improving our processes to ensure that all transit service delivery activities occur under a balanced allocation of resources that support our safety performance objectives and help foster a strong organizational safety culture.
-Our SMS is the vehicle that drives this commitment.
-All levels of management, starting with myself as Accountable Executive, along with all employees and contractors are responsible to deliver the highest level of safety performance, as defined within every MBTA job description.
+Massachusetts Bay Transportation Authority (MBTA) is dedicated to providing safe and reliable service to our communities and customers.
+We are committed to developing, implementing, maintaining, and continually improving our processes to ensure that all transit service delivery activities occur under a balanced allocation of resources that support our safety performance objectives and cultivate a strong organizational safety culture.
+Overall, our safety objectives include ensuring employee and passenger safety, continually improving safety performance by setting safety performance targets, and implementing our Safety Management System (SMS) program.
+The SMS provides the foundation for achieving our safety objectives and improving our safety culture.